Who Was Zsa Zsa Gabor?

 Gabor was once renowned as "the most successful courtesan of the 20th century," and reportedly conducted romances with famous figures such as Sean Connery, Richard Burton, Frank Sinatra and even Henry Kissinger.
 Gabor has had nine marriages in total, although the actress claims she has only had eight different husbands.

 Following her divorces from Belge and Hilton, Gabor had a six-year marriage to actor George Sanders, who later married Zsa Zsa's sister, Magda, just to spite his ex-wife.
 This was followed by a string of husbands: financier Herbert Hutner, oil tycoon Joshua Cosden, inventor Jack Ryan, attorney Michael O'Hara and actor Felipe de Alba.
-In 1986, she married her current husband, Prince Frederick von Anhalt, a man roughly 30 years her junior.
+In 1986, she married her last husband, Prince Frederick von Anhalt, a man roughly 30 years her junior.
 As his wife, Gabor was awarded the title Princess von Anhalt, Duchess of Saxony.
 Some royal genealogists questioned this title, however, when further research revealed that Frederick von Anhalt received the title from an adult adoption by Princess Marie-Auguste of Anhalt.

 On December 18, 2016, Gabor died of heart failure at the age of 99.